AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 *  Viewing, creating, and manipulating "plain-text" documents
 *  Pipes and redirectors
 *  Intro to wildcards
+>
 > **Most importantly, none of this is about memorization.
-It sounds counterintuitive but the details aren't important.
+It sounds counterintuitive but the minute details aren't important.
 If you understand the foundational rules and concepts, then you are equipped to figure out whatever you need to do whenever you need to do it!**

 <br>